memfault/interrupt/_posts/2022-11-01-setup-a-ci-pipeline-using-github-actions-and-docker.md

 # Test the compilation on a Docker Container

-We will use a docker image with Simplicity Studio to build our project on a container.
-This will allow us to configure GitHub Actions to use the docker image to do the same.
+We will use a docker image with [Simplicity Studio v5](https://www.silabs.com/documents/login/software/SimplicityStudio-5.tgz) and the necessary SDKs installed to build our project on a container.
+It will allow us to configure GitHub Actions to use the docker image to do the same.

 So let's pull the image to our computer: